It finally came last Thursday,

 By mid-February I was mostly put back together.

-I never stopped attending church but I was mostly just going through the motions.
+I never stopped attending church but I was mostly just going

 I loved my job.